cumpstey/campaign-sync/README.md

 Having worked on our client's web project for a while, we took over their CRM project at a time when they were upgrading from Neolane v5 to Adobe Campaign v6.1.

-I'm a web developer, used to decent development tools, and was somewhat depressed at the state of the development tools available in Campaign - no automated backups; no intellisense; even the sytax highlighting doesn't work properly.
+I'm a web developer, used to decent development tools, and was somewhat depressed at the state of the development tools available in Campaign - no automated backups; no intellisense; even the syntax highlighting doesn't work properly.
 It was all made worse by the fact that the only way to access it was on a remote desktop only available through the client's vpn, with Notepad as the only text editor, and the only way to transfer files being to email them.
 The prospect was not good.

 In addition, it proved to be impossible to transfer images from one instance of Campaign to another - `xtk:fileRes` records yes, in a package, but absolutely not the associated files.
 This led us to just accepting for a long time that we had no images in the Dev environment, and so couldn't properly test anything.